- Communication Policies at The School of Information

 Students may appeal a grade during the first regular semester after the semester or Summer or Winter Session in which the grade was awarded.
 Students considering a grade appeal must first speak with their instructor; if the issue is not resolved after this discussion, then the student must follow a formal process, determined by the College of Social and Behavioral Sciences, with deadlines.
 Follow instructions (pdf) provided by SBS.

 "C" Grades and Minimum GPA

-- Grades of C or lower in required courses.
-Students may present one grade of C for graduation in their program, but it may not be in a required course (for the Masters program, this includes core courses and courses presented to fulfill the distributed elective requirements).
-A C or lower in a required course must be repeated in the next semester the course is scheduled.
+- One grade of C. Students may present one grade of C for graduation in their program, but it may not be in a required course (for the MA program, this includes core courses and courses presented to fulfill the distributed elective requirements; for the MS program, this includes core courses).
+A C in a required course must be repeated in the next semester the course is scheduled.
 Students may not register for additional courses until the student has registered or met with the academic advisor to plan for retaking the required course.

 - Grades below C. A grade of D or E may not be presented for graduation.
 Any course in which a student receives a grade of D or E must be retaken at the first possible opportunity.
-If the course is one that is not scheduled often enough, the student may take an alternative course subject to the approval of the academic advisor.
+If the course is not a required course and is not scheduled often enough, the student may take an alternative course subject to the approval of the academic advisor.
 Students may not take additional courses until a plan for retaking or substituting a course has been approved by the academic advisor.

-- Two grades below B. If a student receives two grades below a B, one of the two must be retaken at the first opportunity.
-If neither course is scheduled often enough, the student may take an alternative course subject to the approval of the academic advisor.
-Students may not take additional courses until a plan for retaking or substituting a course has been approved by the academic advisor.
+- Two or more grades of C. If a student receives two or more grades of C, the courses must be retaken at the first opportunity unitl the number of grades of C is reduced to at most one.
+For courses that are not required courses and are not scheduled often enough, the student may take alternative courses subject to the approval of the academic advisor.
+Students may not take additional courses until a plan for retaking or substituting courses has been approved by the academic advisor.